Kunlong1994/lab3/chatServer.js,-Annotated.md

       question = 'Whats your favorite place?';
     }
     else if(input.toLowerCase()==='no'|| input===0){
-        socket.emit('changeFont','white'); /// we really should look up the inverse of what we said befor. answer='How about now?'
+        socket.emit('changeFont','white'); // We really should look up the inverse of what we said before. answer='How about now?'
         question='';
         waitTime =0;
-        questionNum--; // Here we go back in the question number this can end up in a loop }else{
+        questionNum--; // Here we go back in the question number this can end up in a loop!
+    }else{
       answer=' I did not understand you.
 Can you please answer with simply with yes or no.' question='';